avi33tbtt/Learning-Arduino/README.md

 # Learning-IOT
-Arduino course for TheSciFiMed Interns
+IOT ( Internet of Things ) course for TheSciFiMed Interns